 What Small Business Owners Need To Know About HTTP vs HTTPS

-Way back in August of 2014, Google officially announced they would be using HTTPS as a ranking signal, and that switching your website from HTTP over to HTTPS may give you a minor boost in ranking.
+Way back in August of 2014, Google officially announced they would be using HTTPS as a ranking signal, and switching from HTTP over to to a HTTPS site could give your site a minor boost in ranking.
 Earlier this year, Small Business Trends published an article advising “HTTPS Sites Now 25 Percent of Top Google Search Results.”
 The question is, should small business owners invest in HTTPS secure websites?
 If so, why?
 And what are some of the things you need to know?

 First, let’s make sure everyone has a better understanding of the basics regarding HTTP & HTTPS websites.
 If you look at the beginning of any web address, you’ll be able to see whether a site is using HTTP or HTTPS.

-HTTP (Hypertext Transfer Protocol) is the foundation of data communication for the World Wide Web and has been around for a number of years.
+HTTP (Hypertext Transfer Protocol) is the foundation of data communication for the world wide web and has been around for a number of years.
 It’s known to be fast and reliable; however, there are many ways to hack into data being transferred via http.
-This can create a problem when there’s a need to protect the data and or communication being sent and or transferred between the user and your website.
+This can create a problem when there’s a need to protect the information and or communication being sent and/or transferred between the user and your website.

-HTTPS (Hypertext Transfer Protocol Secure), on the other hand, is a protocol for secure internet communication between the customers’ and or user’s’ computer / tablet / cell phone and your site.
-When using https, it means all communications between your browser and the website are encrypted to ensure everything is secure.
+HTTPS (Hypertext Transfer Protocol Secure) on the other hand is a protocol for secure internet communication between the customers’ and/or user’s’ computer / tablet / cell phone and your site.
+When using a https site, it means all communications between your browser and the website are encrypted to ensure everything is secure.